 Note: The court decision referenced in the foregoing article is entitled “In Re Terrorist Attacks On September 11, 2001” and was rendered in the lawsuit known as “Havlish vs. Bin Laden”, the text of which decision can be found here.

 Note: In rank violation of the Joint Comprehensive Plan Of Action, Iran has been trying to illegally obtain nuclear technology from German companies.
+The fact that these attempts were (mostly) thwarted does not render Iran compliant with the Plan of Action.
 Read on!

-span eight German states and involve a range of activities to advance its
+activities span eight German states and involve a range of activities to

-chemical and biological warfare capabilities, as well as its nuclear and
+advance its chemical and biological warfare capabilities, as well as its

 Copyright © 2016 Jpost Inc. All rights reserved